Check out this SQUEE review from Catherine Heloise at Smart Bitches, Trashy Books in June 2021!

 That’s before you get to the rest of the school year, full of a musical revue, staff meetings, expectations, and the fact Isembard has invited Thesan to a series of extravagent parties over the winter holidays.

 Eclipse is the third book of the Mysterious Powers series, exploring the institutions of Albion during and after the Great War.
 All of Celia Lake’s Albion books exploring the magical community of the British Isles can be read in any order.
-A staffroom romance between teachers, it is full of astronomy, progressive education, and coming to grips with your past.
+A staffroom friends-to-lovers romance between teachers, it is full of astronomy, progressive education, and coming to grips with your past.
 Enjoy this charming romantic fantasy with a swirl of sex set in 1924 and 1925 with a happily ever after ending!

 A good teacher is always learning something new.